Sophomore corner from Glen Burnie, Md.

-O’Brien comes to Navy from Elon, where he was the defensive backs coach the past three years.
+O’Brien came to Navy from Elon, where he was the defensive backs coach the past three years.

 He has also had experience as a scouting assistant intern with the New England Patriots and Bill Belichick in 2005 and spent a year at Harvard working with the safeties in 2006.

 O’Brien is a 2005 graduate of Boston College where he earned his communications degree and served as a student coach.
-He is married to the former Alicia Marcum and the couple resides in Annapolis.
+He is married to the former Alicia Marcum and they have a son, Rowan.